Cheeseycube/Cheeseycube/README.md

 - 👋 Hi, I’m @Cheeseycube
 - 👀 I’m interested in data science and game development
-- 🌱 I’m currently taking classes at Great Bay Community College
+- 🌱 I’m currently taking classes at UNH
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Jroussos01@gmail.com